harshitpaunikar1/Project-14/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to plot the major signals and note which variables matter most and make the whole thing feel less half baked.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 Most of the progress here came from patient cleanup more than anything flashy.
 - Deliverable: I wrapped up the day with eDA summary mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2021-02-15 - Day 4: EDA

+- Task summary: Spent another hour on this: fixed the README section that was missing the setup step — embarrassing oversight.
+- Deliverable: Solid now, moving on.